ndelrossi/protractor-cucumber/README.md

 ### Protractor-Cucumber proof of concept

-Proof of concept for webdriverio and cucumber.
+Proof of concept for protractor and cucumber.
 Uses typescript and page objects.

 Uses sample app at